 I’ve just gotten back from a wonderful 15 day holiday in Tuscany and London.
-It was such a good time that we actually extended our original 11 day trip by another three nights, delaying the inevitable return to reality.
+It was such a good time that we extended our original 11-day trip by another three nights, delaying the inevitable return to reality.

 But now that we’re home, I find myself sitting here, in the dark hours of Monday morning, feeling a little unsettled — how do I get back into the swings of things?

 Take weight loss for example.
 Losing 50 pounds is, for most people, an intensely overwhelming weight loss goal, perhaps one that feels impossible.
-What do you have to do to lose 50 pounds?
-What changes will you have to make?
-How do you even begin?
-These questions feel so big, and the effort required feels so huge, that many people will stop before they even start.
+How do you even begin the process of losing 50 pounds?
+The idea feels so big, and the effort required feels so vast, that many people will stop before they even start.
 But what if the weight loss goal was only five pounds, not 50?
 Five pounds seems quite manageable, accessible with just a few small tweaks here and there.
-Losing five pounds is the first bite — you realize that yes, you can lose weight, and actually it wasn’t all that hard to do.
-So you move on to the next 5 pounds, and then the next, until eventually that 50 pound weight loss goal isn’t out of reach after all.
+Losing five pounds is the first bite — you realize that yes, you can lose weight, and actually, it wasn’t all that hard to do.
+So you move on to the next 5 pounds, and then the next, until eventually that 50-pound weight loss goal isn’t out of reach after all.

 Starting A New Exercise Routine

 It’s a bad idea to take a high-intensity exercise class on your first day at the gym — doing so will likely crush your fitness spirit.
 The better play would be to start with simple stretches, some bodyweight strength training, and gentle cardio.
 After a while, your fitness will improve, and it won’t be long until you’ll right at home attending various classes and taking on new physical challenges.

 Eating More Vegetables